 Like other transgressions, DUI convictions have collateral consequences, consequences outside court-ordered sentencing.
 Your DUI is communicated to your insurance company who will likely raise your insurance premiums.

-At The Koffel Law Firm, we understand that mistakes happen.
+At Koffel Brininger Nesbitt, we understand that mistakes happen.
 Whatever happened in your case, if you have been charged with driving under the influence, contact our experience Columbus OVI attorneys today.
 We will review your case and inform you of your legal rights.